Chapter 4:

 “ANGELS?!”

-Sora’s body froze as a shadow lunged, its jagged claws scraping the ground.
-Without thinking, her hands flung outward—and the wind responded.
-Gusts twisted violently around her, spinning leaves, dust, and debris into chaotic spirals.
+Sora froze as a shadow lunged, jagged claws scraping the ground.
+Instinctively, her hands flung outward—and the wind responded.
+Gusts twisted violently, spinning leaves and debris into chaotic spirals.

 Ayame’s eyes narrowed.
 Powerful… but uncontrolled.
 She signaled Kiel and Ryou.
 “Form a perimeter.
 Protect her.”

 The shadows surged.
-Sora screamed, and the forest answered with whirling winds that slammed the nearest demon against a tree.
-Another shadow lunged from the mist, its black claws slicing through air.
-Sora’s panic erupted into a surge, hurling it back with violent force.
+Sora screamed; the forest answered with whirling winds, slamming the nearest demon against a tree.
+Another shadow lunged—her panic erupted into another surge, hurling it back with violent force.
 She staggered, knees buckling, breath ragged.

-“You’re doing it,” Ayame shouted over the cacophony.
+“You’re doing it!”
+Ayame shouted.
 “Even if you don’t believe it, you’re protecting yourself and us!
 Focus!”

-Another surge of wind flung debris, scattering smaller demons.
-But one large Corruptor slithered too close.
+Another gust scattered smaller demons—but a large Corruptor slithered too close.
 Its tar-like essence hissed as it struck a tree.
 Sora’s eyes widened—she had almost let it through.

 “Step back!”
-Ayame commanded.
-Wings flaring, she created a protective barrier, while Kiel and Ryou deflected others with precision strikes.
+Ayame commanded, wings flaring, creating a protective barrier while Kiel and Ryou struck with precision.

-Sora fell to her knees, hands shaking, and a massive gust whipped outward—nearly capsizing her on the forest floor.
-Trees bent, leaves and dirt spiraled, and the mist twisted around her like living fingers.
+Sora fell to her knees, a massive gust whipping outward—nearly capsizing her on the forest floor.
+Trees bent, leaves and dust spiraled, and mist twisted around her like living fingers.

 “I—I can’t… I’ll destroy everything!” she cried.

 “You won’t!”
-Ayame said firmly, diving to her side.
+Ayame said, diving to her side.
 “Control your breathing.
 Let the wind follow your heartbeat.
 Fear feeds it.
 Calm guides it.”

-Sora tried, trembling, focusing on the rhythm of her pulse.
+Sora focused, trembling.
 The wind calmed slightly, spiraling in gentler arcs.
-She gasped, amazed at the partial control.
-Memories of running from the orphanage flooded back—always small, always overlooked.
+Memories of the orphanage flooded back—always small, always overlooked.
 But now, harnessing this power, she realized she wasn’t small anymore.
 Not invisible.
 Not helpless.

 Ayame’s voice softened, though her wings remained ready.
-“Your power is raw, yes—but it’s yours.
+“Your power is raw—but it’s yours.
 You’re a Guardian.
-Step by step, you’ll learn to control it.”
+Step by step, you’ll learn control.”

 “I… a Guardian?”
 Sora whispered.